IMPORTANT: Do not use items directly from the blueprint library

 Due to problems with the new blueprint library introduced in v0.18.37, using blueprints, deconstruction planners, and upgrade planners directly from the blueprint library, including using toolbar shortcuts that point to items in the blueprint library, leads to a number of confusing bugs.
 Instead, copy items from the blueprint library to your character inventory, and use them from there, or create toolbar shortcuts that point to items in your character inventory.

 From the maker of Beltlayer, we bring you Pipelayer.
-Turn corners with your pipes, run them long distances, and save UPS along the way!
+Turn corners with your pipes and run them long distances, paying only as many pipes as you actually need.

 How to use

 This mod introduces a new item, the Underground pipe connector, which unlocks with Fluid handling.

 Place down one next to each of your fluid producers, and another next to each of your fluid consumers.